Midtrans/Midtrans-Drupal8/README.md

 #### Manual Instalation
 The manual installation method involves downloading our feature-rich plugin and uploading it to your webserver via your favourite FTP application.

-1. Download the plugin file to your computer and unzip it, rename folder to ``commerce_midtrans``.
+1. Download the plugin file to your computer and unzip it, rename folder to ``midtrans_commerce``.
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your Drupal modules installation's ``[Drupal folder]/modules/contrib/`` directory.